 “Frontline Alliance: Caribbean Partnerships Against Gender-Based Violence” has created a unique opportunity for the region’s leading advocates and first responders to build knowledge around gender-based violence and the LGBTI community.
 The approach, which is both research and action driven, supports the need for evidence–based interventions, which is particularly critical when the fate of already vulnerable groups hangs in the balance.
-OutRight Action International’s commitment to the safety and security of sex and gender minorities is a priority for WOMANTRA and all the organizations engaged in this project and we are happy to be working together from that common ground.” ~ Stephanie Leitch, Director, Womantra
+Outright International’s commitment to the safety and security of sex and gender minorities is a priority for WOMANTRA and all the organizations engaged in this project and we are happy to be working together from that common ground.” - Stephanie Leitch, Director, Womantra

 Across the Caribbean, the so-called sodomy law/buggery law remains on the books as a legacy of colonization.
-The existence of these laws and criminalization of same-sex intimacy has far-reaching effects on LGBTIQ people which plays out in the approaches to gender-based violence and contributes to the alienation of lesbian and bisexual women and trans people.
-These approaches often drive LGBTIQ people away from services and social support leading to incidences of violence often going unreported.
-Additionally, lesbian and bisexual women and trans people are denied access to justice based on archaic laws that limit the definition of rape while also delegitimizing same-sex and queer intimacy.
+The existence of these laws and criminalization of same-sex intimacy has far-reaching effects on LGBTIQ people, which plays out in the approaches to gender-based violence and contributes to the alienation of lesbian and bisexual women and trans people.
+These approaches often drive LGBTIQ people away from services and social support, leading to incidences of violence often going unreported.
+Additionally, lesbian and bisexual women and trans people are denied access to justice based on archaic laws that limit the definition of rape while delegitimizing same-sex and queer intimacy.

-The project fills a gap within the Caribbean context as often the experiences of women and LGBTIQ people are not represented.
+The project fills a gap within the Caribbean context as often, the experiences of women and LGBTIQ people are not represented.
 An important role of the project is to further raise awareness around gender-based violence, particularly the experiences of lesbian and bisexual women and trans people.
-As Milly Moses, Programme Officer at United and Strong St. Lucia shares:
+As Milly Moses, Programme Officer at United and Strong St. Lucia, shares: